wazuh/wazuh-documentation/source/user-manual/file-integrity/fim-examples.rst

         <directories check_all="yes">/root/users.txt,/bsd,/root/db.html</directories>
     </syscheck>

-Realtime monitoring
+Real-time monitoring
 -------------------------------------------
-Realtime monitoring is configured with the ``realtime`` option.
-This option only works with directories, no for individual files.
-Realtime option is not detecting any changes during a syscheck scan, the changes won't be detected in a realtime-manner until syscheck  finishes the scan.
+Real-time monitoring is configured with the ``realtime`` option.
+This option only works with directories, not for individual files.
+Real-time change detection is paused during periodic syscheck scans, and reactivates as soon as scans complete.

 ::